 7 common week 31 pregnancy symptoms

 - The pressure on your bladder will make you feel like peeing constantly (and you’ll need to go!).

 - All the weight you’re carrying out front will be straining your back, causing muscle strains.

 - With the increased girth, you’re like a bull in a china shop in terms of clumsiness.

-- Somehow the pregnancy brain memory lapses and vagueness has doubled down, so you may want to take notes or keep a journal as you’re left wondering what you wanted to say a minute ago.
+- Somehow the pregnancy brain memory lapses and vagueness has doubled down, so you may want to take notes or keep a journal if you’re often left wondering what you wanted to say a minute ago.

 - It’s hard to sleep, and then when you’re awake, your head hurts.
 Stay hydrated and have frequent healthy snacks.
 Generally speaking, taking recommended doses of acetaminophen is permitted, unless your doc says otherwise.

-4 expert week 31 tips for a healthy and safe pregnancy
+4 tips for week 31 for a healthy and safe pregnancy

-- All my bags are packed: Review your packing checklist get you bag ready with the essentials for your hospital stay.
+- All my bags are packed: Review your packing checklist and get your bag ready with the essentials for your hospital stay.
 Be sure to keep it in a handy place and share the bag’s location with your partner or person that will be with you in the birthing room.

-- Making waves: Swimming is another safe option for a weightless feeling and healthy movement to help with those aches.
-Many women find that the feeling of floating is soothing for both body and mind.
+- Making waves: Swimming is another safe option for healthy movement to help with those aches.
+Many women find that feeling weightless while floating is soothing for both body and mind.